Evaluation and Improvement of Fault Detection for Large Language Models: Empirical Study

 \subsection{Implementation and Environment}

 For the fault detection methods, we reuse the official implementations provided by the original papers and modify them to fit our tasks.
-For the LLaMA and CodeLLaMA models, we use the resources provided by Hugging Face~\footnote{Hugging Face, \url{https://huggingface.co/}} in this work.
+For the LLaMA and CodeLLaMA models, we use the resources provided by Hugging Face\footnote{Hugging Face, \url{https://huggingface.co/}} in this work.
 For GPT3.5 and GPT4 models, we use the OpenAI's API to access the models and collect the results.
 In total, it costs 267 US dollars to run GPT-related experiments.
-We conduct all LLaMA-related experiments on a 2.6 GHz Intel Xeon Gold 6132 CPU with an NVIDIA Tesla V100 16G SXM2 GPU.
+We conduct all LLaMA-related experiments on a high-performance computer cluster.
+Each cluster node runs a 2.6 GHz Intel Xeon Gold 6132 CPU with an NVIDIA Tesla V100 16G SXM2 GPU.